ml5js/ml5-website-v01/docs/examples-pix2pix.md

 // The pre-trained Edges2Pikachu model is trained on 256x256 images
 // So the input images can only be 256x256 or 512x512, or multiple of 256 const SIZE = 256;
-let inputImg, inputCanvas, outputContainer, statusMsg, pix2pix, clearBtn, transferBtn;
+let inputImg, inputCanvas, outputContainer, statusMsg, pix2pix, clearBtn, transferBtn, modelReady = false, isTransfering = false;

 function setup() {
   // Create a canvas